OpsHubProduct/OpsHub-Docs-Validation-Space/docs/manage/api/forming-calls-with-api.md

 ## Delete Integration

-Let's consider we have an integration configured in {{SITENAME}} with id 1, and if we want to delete that integration, then below API request can be used:
+Let's consider we have an integration configured in <code class="expression">space.vars.SITENAME</code> with id 1, and if we want to delete that integration, then below API request can be used:

 **Request Method Type:** DELETE
 **Request URL:** `http://10.13.27.222:8989/OpsHubWS/queryNode/execute`